Adult Congenital Heart Disease

 We encourage you and your family to discuss the transition process with your medical providers.
 Responsibility for all medical care will shift from parents to the young adult.
 Young adults will take control of all health-related decisions and will sign all consent forms.
 Health care providers will need patients’ permission to speak with their parents.
 Insurance companies, too, will also need permission to speak with a parent.
 This is true even if the parent is the policy holder or paying the bills.

 We will work closely with you and your family to help you navigate the changes that come with this transition.
 Mount Sinai provides more than treatment.
 We offer dedicated education and support to give you the best health care possible throughout your life.

 Why Choose Children’s Heart Center, Kravis Children’s Hospital at Mount Sinai?

-Our cardiologists work closely with Mount Sinai’s Adult Cardiovascular Institute which consistently ranked as one of the top cardiovascular institutes in the United States.
+At Children’s Heart Center, we use a team-based approach to medicine.
+Our cardiologists work with a variety of cardiac specialists to address complex medical issues.
+Our cardiologists work closely with Mount Sinai’s Adult Cardiovascular Institute which is consistently ranked as one of the top cardiovascular institutes in the United States.
 Because of our relationship with Mount Sinai’s surgical and interventional doctors, we can consult with world-class specialists immediately and provide care with outstanding results.